openvinotoolkit/openvino/docs/notebooks/tensorflow-bit-image-classification-nncf-quantization-with-output.rst

 .. parsed-literal::

-    Accuracy of the tensorflow model (fp32):  97.80% Accuracy of the OpenVINO optimized model (fp32):  97.80% Accuracy of the OpenVINO quantized model (int8):  96.80% Accuracy drop between OV FP32 and INT8 model: 1.0%
+    Accuracy of the tensorflow model (fp32):  98.40% Accuracy of the OpenVINO optimized model (fp32):  98.40% Accuracy of the OpenVINO quantized model (int8):  98.00% Accuracy drop between OV FP32 and INT8 model: 0.4%

 Compare inference results on one picture
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+`back to top ⬆️ <#Table-of-contents:>`__

 .. code:: ipython3